ashutoshmjain/gita/src/how.md

 ## content ..

-You will see when you toggle the sidebar (on left), this web app has three main sections :
+If you toggle the sidebar, this web app has three main sections :

 <div style="padding-left:40px;font-size:0.9em;">